Employing people in Australia

 Workers’ compensation system

-Employers in Australia are required to maintain a safe workplace and to maintain workers’ compensation insurance in the event of a workplace incident.
+Employers in Australia must also maintain workers’ compensation insurance in the event of a workplace incident.
 Australian Government legislation, state and territory laws govern workers’ compensation.
 A workplace authority in each state or territory provides advice on business’ obligations and the relevant policy.

 Superannuation